Taguig Church: Building of the church

-The first concrete church for use of the faithful was built by Hernando Guerrero. in 1609.
-However the 1645 Luzon earthquake caused it considerable damage.
-In 1848, Andres Diaz began the construction of a new church complex.
-This too, unfortunately was destroyed by the tremor of 1882.
+The first concrete church for use of the faithful was built by Hernando Guerrero in 1609; however, the 1645 Luzon earthquake caused it considerable damage.
+In 1848, Andres Diaz began the construction of a new church complex; this too, unfortunately, was destroyed by the tremor of 1882.
 To continue administering to the spiritual needs of the faithful, a makeshift church was used until the construction of a permanent one.

 Construction of the present church started during the term of Patricio Martin in 1883.
-He however did not see its completion due to his early demise.
+He, however, did not see its completion due to his early death.
 His successor, Guillermo Diaz, continued with the project and saw its eventual completion.

 During the early American Period, secular priests of the Archdiocese of Manila succeeded the Augustinian Friars in Taguig.
 The first of these was Silbino Labao of Tipas.
 He was followed by Vicente Estacio of Tipas who oversaw the installation of the church's sawali ceiling.
 Gerardo Maximo completed the rehabilitation of the church.
 More improvements in the edifice were undertaken by Augurio Juta and Emmanuel Sunga in preparation for the parish's 400th anniversary in 1987.